East Orange Police To Get New Facility

 Music Controls

-Old Bank Is Now New H.Q.
+Old Bank Becoming New H.Q.
 For Police

 East Orange Police will get much needed space